-Robert Barnard wins the CWA Cartier Diamond Dagger 2003
+Robert Barnard, winner of the CWA Cartier Diamond Dagger 2003

 Robert Barnard with his award